Skip to main content

 Renue offers many of its products in liposomal formulas that protect against degradation in the stomach or through first-pass hepatic metabolism by allowing therapeutic ingredients direct access to the bloodstream.
 Studies looking into this phenomenon have shown significant improvements in bioavailability for some notoriously hard-to-absorb ingredients.

-Renue by Science also includes 65mg of liposomal resveratrol in its Energizer AM formula, the name of which sounds like it might be something you take in the morning for an immediate energy boost.
-But its ingredients, the rest of which are green tea, CoQ10, and hesperidin, are better-suited for long-term energy increases.
+Renue by Science also includes 65mg of liposomal resveratrol in its Energizer AM formula.
+The name alone makes it sounds like something you take in the morning for an immediate energy boost, but its ingredients — the rest of which are green tea, CoQ10, and hesperidin — are better-suited for long-term energy increases.

 The one non-liposomal resveratrol-only product is the company’s resveratrol powder.
 Unfortunately, this powder is not micronized, either, so there’s nothing in it to enhance its bioavailability.
 That’s why ProHealth Longevity took the win for best resveratrol powder; its powder is micronized to enhance bioavailability.